etojekk/guess_word_game/README.md

-This program can guess to youself word and found it Results can show words which found before
+This project aims to implement a game, where an app randomly select a word and then consequently find it.

-To start you need to clone this project, run docker-compose, after that go to 0.0.0.0:8000
+To start you need to clone this project and run on terminal:

+`docker-compose up -d`

+After building app go to 0.0.0.0:8000